-Agenda item Discussion New Acland and ERT Development Day well attended with six groups participating.
-Acland Pastoral Centre Pivot being installed at Balgowan is progressing.
-This irrigator will Update use part of the current water purchased from Wetalla.
+ERT Development Day well attended with six groups participating.
+Centre Pivot being installed at Balgowan is progressing.
+This irrigator will use part of the current water purchased from Wetalla.
 Acland Pastoral is continuing to clean up areas of box thorn and pear.
 New Acland will host a Business Breakfast for Oakey businesses Friday 21 March with guest speaker Shane Charles from Toowoomba and Surat Business Enterprise.
 NHG have employed a new Community Liaison Officer - Naomi Tonscheck.
 NHG is continuing to clean up the debris within Acland.
 The concrete heaps will be removed within the next couple of weeks.
 A couple of the old buildings will be demolished after removing asbestos.
 The remaining Church will not be moved at this stage.
 Three areas of contaminated land have been identified and will be cleaned appropriately.
 Tree planting will start to develop fauna corridors.
 The Ag Department at the Oakey High School have propagated seeds for use the in the plantings.
 Site tours continue again with a good interest for the Public tours.
 Jondaryan stockpiles have been reduced and will continue to remain low as we move stocks to the port.
 Doctors Creek catchment area has no impact from the mine.
 The misconception that NHG would divert Lagoon Creek to Doctors Creek in the first Stage 3 EIS have not assisted.
 It is a perception that flooding in Jondaryan is increased by the mine, there would be in effect less flooding as no release off the land.
 150 m buffer will be built along Lagoon Creek.
 The rail crossings that will need to be constructed across Lagoon Creek to the 2011 flood benchmark Wirtgen miner will arrive in May and will require assembly and ready for testing June 2014.
 NAC is currently looking at training exchange opportunities.
 Noise TARP has required machinery to be shut down when over the limit in Acland.
 The impact from noise is also dependent on weather conditions.
-A 10m bund has been built along the main haul road and will include some planting to assist as a sound screen.
-CRG will have an important role to play when discussions on the offset of the Community Group Updates Strategic Cropping Land and should be discussed at future meetings.
+A tom bund has been built along the ma CRG will have an important role to play when discussions on the offset of the Strategic Cropping Land and should be discussed at future meetings.
 South Myall Landcare group had some initial concerns with the stockpile that will be built at Muldu within the Stage 3 application.
-NAC is looking at options for water for Jondarvan Rail Loading Facility.
+NAC is looking at options for water for Jondaryan Rail Loading Facility.
 NHG has been approached by the Condamine Alliance for support to reinvigorate fish in the Oakey Creek.
-Group would like to see more detail on
+Group would like to see more detail on what is proposed.